Helperbird/website/src/pages/features/speed-reading-extension.md

 url: features/speed-reading-extension/
 ---

+## What Is This Feature?

+Helperbird's Speed Reading feature helps you read faster by showing one word at a time.
+This method reduces distractions and keeps your focus on the text.
+You can adjust the speed, pick custom colors, change the font size, and even see the phonetic pronunciation of each word to help with comprehension.

+It’s perfect for anyone who wants to read more efficiently, whether you're catching up on emails, studying for exams, or trying to tackle your reading list.

+---

-## About This Feature
+## What Are the Benefits of This Feature?

-Helperbird's speed reading feature helps you read faster and more efficiently.
-Increase your productivity by reading more material in less time, and improve your ability to retain information by training your brain to process and understand text more quickly.
+**Read Faster:** Get through more text in less time without losing comprehension.

+**Save Time:** Free up your schedule by reading more efficiently.

+**Stay Focused:** Showing one word at a time keeps distractions to a minimum.

+**Better Understanding:** Highlight key words and use phonetics to improve comprehension.

+**Tailored Experience:** Adjust font size, colors, and speed to match your preferences.

+**Boost Productivity:** Finish your reading list quickly and stay on top of tasks.

+**Learn and Retain More:** Train your brain to process and remember text faster.

+**Works Anywhere:** Compatible with Chrome, Firefox, Edge, and iOS.

+---

+## Who Is It For?

+**Students:** Great for studying and reviewing large amounts of material.

+**Professionals:** Speed through reports, emails, or industry news.

+**Language Learners:** Use phonetic cues to improve your pronunciation and understanding.

+**Everyday Readers:** Perfect for anyone who wants to read faster and stay focused.

+---

 ## Features

-- Show one word at a time.
+- Display one word at a time for focused reading.
-- Choose a words per minute (WPM) speed.
+- Choose your reading speed (words per minute).
-- Show phonetic pronunciation of each word.
+- Show phonetic pronunciation for better understanding.
+- Customize font size and color to suit your needs.
-- Manually control the speed of the text.
+- Manually control the speed for better pacing.
-- Choose a font size.
-- Choose a font color.

-## Benefits

-There are many benefits to using Helperbird's speed reading feature:

-### Read Faster

-Speed up your reading without losing comprehension.

-### Save Time

-Read more in less time, freeing up your schedule.

-### Improve Focus

-Stay focused on one word at a time, reducing distractions.

-### Increase Efficiency

-Customize your reading settings for the best experience.

-### Better Comprehension

-Highlight key words to understand better.

-### Enhance Productivity

-Get through your reading list quickly and efficiently.

-### Retain More Information

-Train your brain to process and remember text faster.

-### Personalize Your Reading

-Adjust font size, color, and speed to match your preferences.

-### Use Anywhere

-Compatible with Chrome, Firefox, Edge, and iOS.
+---

+## How Does It Work?

+The Speed Reading feature helps reduce the time your eyes spend moving across text by showing one word at a time.
+This eliminates the need to scan lines of text, which can slow you down and tire your eyes.
+By focusing on one word at a time, you can read faster and retain more information.

+Customizable options like speed, colors, and phonetics make it easy to create a reading experience that works for you.

+---

 ## Is This a Free Feature?

-No, this feature is not free.
+No, this feature is available as part of Helperbird Pro.
+You can try it free for 7 days.